CX-0010 Business Partner Number v3.0.0

 1.5.1 GENERAL

-Golden Record: Golden Record defines a business partner data record which successfully passed a set of predefined quality rules.
-These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by Catena-X. The Golden Record status is a prerequisite for each business partner data record to receive a valid BPN.
+Golden Record: A Golden Record is a business partner data record which successfully passed a set of predefined quality rules.
+These rules qualified the data record into a harmonized, standardized, and semantically unified data structure which is defined by the BPDM standards.
+The Golden Record status is a prerequisite for each business partner data record to receive a valid business partner number.

 1.5.2 DATA MODEL

-This chapter explains the data model3 from a conceptual / terminology point of view.
+This chapter explains the data model4 from a conceptual / terminology point of view.
 It does not include technical details of the API data model, such as:

 - differences in response and request